Ferrellsburg, West Virginia: Adkins Plantation

 Elias Adkins constitutes the first known settler of present-day Ferrellsburg, then known as Adkins Branch.
 In the 1820s, Elias and his family located at the mouth of Adkins Branch (later renamed Fowler Branch) from present-day Wayne County, West Virginia.
-Elias lived in a large two-story hued log home located a short distance up Adkins Branch, located at the approximate location of the present-day CSX Railroad tracks.
+Elias lived in a large two-story hewn log home located a short distance up Adkins Branch, located at the approximate location of the present-day CSX Railroad tracks.
 The Adkinses owned a small number of slaves.
 According to family tradition, the Adkins slaves lived in one-room plank dwellings situated near the Guyandotte River at the approximate location of the Bruce Thompson barn-Pat Kirk residence.
 In 1873, Hezekiah "Carr" Adkins, youngest son of Elias, acquired the bulk of the family property.
 Elias Adkins appears to have died about 1877.
 In the early 1880s, Jackson and Rachel Spurlock commenced a civil suit against Elias Adkins' estate regarding a debt.
 About 1881, the Lincoln County Court placed the Adkins property in the hands of a J.E.
 Chilton, commissioner.
 In 1882, John P. Fowler, son-in-law of Elias, acquired 150 acres of the Elias Adkins farm previously owned by Hezekiah Adkins.
 The following year, he deed it to his wife, Lettie Belle, who maintained ownership until 1918.
 During this time, Adkins Branch was renamed Fowler Branch.
 In 1883, Paris Brumfield acquired the Elias Adkins homestead, 75 acres of property previously owned by Hezekiah Adkins.
 Deed records refer to this tract as the "Hezekiah Adkins farm."
 In 1890, Brumfield deeded it to his daughter Martha Roberts, the wife of a merchant.
 Beginning in 1891, the Roberts property sported a building valued at $100.
 In 1894, Martha sold it to Lettie Belle Fowler, who joined it with her 150 acres.
 In 1895, John Q. and Maggie Adams acquired the 75-acre tract.